 Ann Fleener, Director of Education, Myriad Gardens

-Dr. Neal Judisch, Associate Professor of Philosophy, University of Oklahoma
+Dr. Neal Judisch, Associate Professor of Philosophy, Univ. of Okla.

 Emilee Little, Education Director, New Land Academy

-Dr. Carl Mosser, Visiting Scholar, University of Notre Dame
+Dr. Carl Mosser, Visiting Scholar, Univ. of Notre Dame

-Mr. Chris Rosser, Theological Librarian, Oklahoma Christian University
+Mr. Chris Rosser, Theological Librarian, Okla.
+Christian Univ.

-Dr. Mark Silcox, Professor of Philosophy, University of Central Oklahoma
+Dr. Mark Silcox, Professor of Philosophy, Univ. of Central Oklahoma

 Mac Stewart, Curate, All Souls' Episcopal Church